elliotchance/vsql/docs/file-format.rst

 - 1 byte (signed integer) for the table name length.
 - *n* bytes for the table name.
+- 1 byte (signed integer) for the number of columns in the primary key (0 means there is no primary key defined).
+- For each primary key column:

+  * 1 byte (signed integer) for the column name length.
+  * *n* bytes for the column name.

 - For each column:

   * 1 byte (signed integer) for the column name length.